 First: when and where.
 If you are already on your way you can skip this and go directly for the photographic instructions below.

 In this workshop you will learn the ins and outs of photographing the Northern Lights.
 As not every visitor of the Aurorea is a photographer this workshop will be low-level in photography explanation to enable everyone to get a decent photo of this phenomenon.

 People often ask me where and when to go to for the Aurora.
 When is quite simple: always and in the dark.
 That would be from roughly half august till half april on the Northern Hemisphere.
 The Aurorae are the result of Earths defense mechanism against galactic radiation and charged particles sent out from our Sun into Space.
 So basically the Aurorae will be there on a regular basis though not non-stop.
-No threat, no defense.
+No threat, no defense from our atmosphere.